jkimys2/JN-Regex-Tutorial/Regex-Tutorial.md

     * `{ n }` matches the pattern exactly n number of times
     * `{ n, }` matches the pattern at least n number of times
     * ` { n, x }` matches the pattern from a minimum of n number of times to maximum of x number of times
-- adding `?` after each of the quantifiers makes each of them lazy.
+- Adding `?` after each of the quantifiers makes each of them lazy.

 In the case of our email regex, `([a-z0-9_\.-]+)`, it contains the `+` quantifier.
 This means that the email that the user provides needs to contain at least one of the characts inside the brackets in order to match.